Daily Market Regime

 What is the current market regime?

-The current market regime is LOW RISK, scored 2/18 across six macro inputs: VIX stress, yield curve slope, recession probability, real interest rates, inflation trend, and labor market health.
-Each input is scored 0–3 risk points; the sum determines the regime label (0–4 LOW, 5–8 NEUTRAL, 9–12 ELEVATED, 13–18 HIGH).
+The current market regime is LOW RISK, scored 2/18 across six macro inputs: VIX stress, yield curve slope, recession risk (Sahm Rule), real interest rates, inflation trend, and labor market health.
+Each input is scored 0–3 risk points, weighted by signal quality (VIX and recession 1.5×; yield curve and real rates 1×; inflation and labor 0.75×), then normalized to a score out of 18.
+That total determines the regime label (0–4 LOW, 5–8 NEUTRAL, 9–12 ELEVATED, 13–18 HIGH).
 The regime reflects the macro backdrop as of the latest available data — not a market prediction.

 What does a LOW RISK market regime mean?